larsonjj/generator-yeogurt/README.md

 ```

 ### Style
 If using SASS or LESS, this creates a stylesheet file within the `dev/styles/partials` folder by default.
 Otherwise, the stylesheet will be created within `dev/styles` folder.
-You can also specify a folder using the `--folder` option.
+You can also specify a folder using the `--folder` option which is relative to the `dev/styles` folder.

 Example:
 ```bash